aplib/ORMGen/README.md

 ```
-// for ORM class by defult assigned rules:
+// for ORM class by defult assigned rules for ato mapping fields:

 [ORMRuleSwitcher(ORMRulEnum.ViewHumanitaize, ORMRulEnum.DBReplaceUnderscoresWithSpaces)]

 switching can be inside of class, usually not required

 // Model definition: